Aylur/astal/docs/guide/getting-started/nix.md

 :::

 :::tip
-You can use any other bundler too like `esbuild` which is what `ags` uses under the hood.
+You can use any other bundler too, like `bun`
 :::

 ## Lua